danielk333/rain/docs/setup_client.md

 Two timeouts have been implemented, in order to ensure that a server or client will not hang, potentially blocking interactions.

-- `send`: the connection timeout if a message isn't able to be sent
+- `receive`: the connection timeout if a request message isn't being received by a Response server
-- `receive`: the connection timeout if a message isn't being received
+- `subscribe`: the connection timeout if a message isn't being received by a Publish server

-In both cases, the configured values need to be given in milliseconds, with the defaults being set at 10000ms (10s).
+In both cases, the configured values need to be given in milliseconds, with the defaults being set at 10000ms (10s) for the `receive` timeout, and -1 (infinite) for the `subscribe` timeout.
+The `subscribe` timeout is set to infinite to avoid a Subscribe client disconnecting from a Publish server with long update frequencies.

 ### Server details